 Reason #2: Admire art masterpieces.
 Top Manhattan museums, such as the Metropolitan Museum of Art, are best appreciated without crowds.
-Visit during the winter months to stand close enough to admire Van Gogh's swirling brush strokes on a canvas he considered among his best.
+Visit during the winter months to stand close enough to admire Van Gogh’s swirling brush strokes on a canvas he considered among his best.
 Step back far enough from another oil painting to appreciate its lines and proportions, which Van Gogh called beautiful.
-Join a docent for a tour of museum highlights, children's art trek, sketching at Sunday studios or an art history lecture.
-Their 2014 record-breaking attendance (of 6.3 million attendees) places this fine art museum among a handful of the world's most visited.
-It’s a treat to spend the better part of a winter's day wandering through the galleries and the magnificent ancient Temple of Dendur at leisure.
+Join a docent for a tour of museum highlights, children’s art trek, sketching at Sunday studios or an art history lecture.
+The museum's record-breaking annual attendance of 7 million keeps climbing, placing the institution among a handful of the world’s most visited.
+So, it’s a treat to spend the better part of a winter’s day wandering at leisure through quiet galleries and taking time to contemplate the magnificent ancient Temple of Dendur.

 Chinatown NYC Celebrates the Lunar New Year

-Reason #3: The colorful, traditional Chinese New Year and Firecracker Ceremony is intended to ward off evil spirits, so stop by for good luck.
-Lion, dragon and unicorn dance troupes perform onstage in Roosevelt Park (between Grand and Hester streets) and then snake their way through Manhattan's Chinatown, one of America's oldest Chinese communities.
-More than 5,000 people are expected each year to watch the spectacle featuring elaborate floats, marching bands, lion and dragon dances, musicians and magicians, Asian acrobats and performers.
-Bring your sweetheart and a camera down to Chinatown to usher in the New Year and why not stay for dim sum?
+Reason #3: Usher in the Year of the Rat.
+On Feb.
+9, 2020, the Lunar New Year Parade snakes their way through Manhattan’s Chinatown, one of America’s oldest Chinese communities.
+More than 500,000 people are expected for the annual spectacle featuring elaborate floats, marching bands, lion and dragon dances, musicians and magicians, Asian acrobats and performers.
+The Lunar New Year Parade kicks off at 1:00 p.m. from Mott and Canal streets.
+Bring your camera down to Chinatown to say so long to the Year of the Pig.
+Why not stay for dim sum?